Windfisch/zucchini/README.md

 > AGPL, are you serious?!

 Dead serious.
-You can retrieve the source code via HTTP using the `/main.py` endpoint.
+You can retrieve the source code via HTTP using the `/main.py` and `/index.html` endpoints.

 ---